The Differences Between a Traffic Violation and a Criminal Offense in Virginia

 Misdemeanors vs. Felonies

-Felony traffic offenses, which include vehicular manslaughter or third-offense DUI, carry even harsher penalties—potentially multiple years in prison and a permanent criminal record.
+Felony traffic offenses carry significantly harsher penalties, potentially multiple years in prison and a permanent criminal record.
 The classification depends on the severity of the offense, any prior convictions, and whether injuries or property damage occurred.

 Consequences of a Virginia Criminal Offense

 Being convicted of a criminal offense can have long-lasting effects on your life.
-In addition to possible jail time, fines, and probation, you’ll also face a permanent criminal record.
-This can limit job opportunities, affect security clearance, and impact future legal matters.
+Beyond possible jail time, fines, and probation, a conviction creates a permanent criminal record that follows you.
+Specific consequences can include:

-A conviction may also result in driver’s license suspension or revocation and mandatory enrollment in driving improvement or substance abuse programs.
-Unlike traffic violations, criminal offenses are not something you can simply pay off and forget.
+Unlike traffic violations, criminal offenses are not something you can simply pay off and move on from.

 Traffic Offense or Criminal Charge?
 Borderline Cases Explained